MatthewRonaldJohnson/Weather-Dashboard/README.md

 # Weather-Dashboard
-Homework 6: Creating a Weather Dashboard Using Server Side APIs
+Weather Dashboard using Open Weather Map API.

 Application is deployed at this [link](https://matthewronaldjohnson.github.io/Weather-Dashboard/)